Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Problem Formulation

 \section{Problem Formulation}

-We first briefly introduce the game environment LIGHT, followed by the mental state modeling and utility formulation.
+We will first briefly introduce the text-adventure environment LIGHT, followed by the mental state modeling and value utility formulation.

-\textbf{LIGHT} \cite{urbanek-etal-2019-learning} is a large-scale crowdsourced fantasy text-adventure platform for studying grounded dialogues.
-Figure \ref{fig:mind_utility}(a) shows a typical local environment setting, including location description, objects (and their affordances), characters and their personas.
-Agents can talk to other agents in free-form text, take actions defined by templates, or express certain emotions (Figure \ref{fig:mind_utility}(b)).
-Agents could be role-played by either humans or machines.
-Our task is to build an agent to speak and act in LIGHT in a socially intelligent manner.
-To achieve this goal, we model the agent's mental state transition and incorporate human utility.
+\textbf{LIGHT}~\citep{urbanek-etal-2019-learning} is a large-scale crowd-sourced fantasy text-adventure platform for studying grounded dialogues.
+Figure \ref{fig:mind_utility}\textcircled{a} shows a typical local environment setting, including location description, objects (and their affordances), characters, and their personas.
+Agents can talk to other agents in free-form text, take actions defined by templates, or express certain emotions (Figure \ref{fig:mind_utility}\textcircled{b}).
+Given the environmental setting and observation history, our task is to predict the agent's utterance/action/emotion for the next turn.
+To achieve this goal in a socially intelligent manner, we model the agent's mental state transition and incorporate human values.
 The mind model is proposed to depict the agent's belief about the underlying states of the text world.
-Meanwhile, the utility model is designed to learn human preference in common social situations.
+Meanwhile, a utility function of human values is designed to describe human preferences in common social situations.
+We experiment on the text-adventure game for simplicity, but the proposed architecture supports richer environments.